typedefs/typedefs/docs/binary_format/binaryFormat.md

 ```
 _You can find this definition in the `example.tdef` file_

-We can generate a new Haskell file that will define those types in Haskell and will create serialisers and
+We can generate a new Haskell file that will define those types in Haskell and will create cerealisers and
-deserialisers for terms of those types.
+pourmilks for terms of those types.

 We generate the Haskell code using the `typedefs` command line tool.
 See the [installation tutorial][INSTALL].